PentestSS13/Wesbite/README.md

-# Wesbite
+# Pentest.com.co
-Pentest's main website!
+Pentest ss13's main website!

+This is the public code for the game's website.
+It is a website ran alongside the game servers.
+Anybody is welcome to help improve it!